 27. Watch the sunset at Nugget Point

 Moving all the way over on the east coast of the South Island sits the epic coastline of Nugget Point.
-This famous viewpoint and lighthouse is one of the best places to visit on the South Island especially for those driving north from the Catlins to Christchurch.
+This famous viewpoint and lighthouse is one of the best places to visit on the South Island especially for those driving from Dunedin to Invercargill or those heading north from the Catlins to Christchurch.
 Like other stops on this list, you’ll only need a short amount of time to enjoy it but if you can, come at sunset.

 Stare out at the rough seas and enjoy the rocky coastline and huge cliffs as the sunsets.
 Or, come at night to see the stars or even the Southern Lights!
 It’s really a magical place!